Why do men abuse women?

 - revenge (for real or imagined wrongs), or

-I describe each reason why a person is potentially abusive in my book about partner abuse when the genders are reversed:
+I describe each reason why a person is potentially abusive in detail in my book about partner abuse when the genders are reversed:

 - Tags: partner abuse